roytang/blog/content/post/2004/11/the-alchemist/index.md

 title: The Alchemist
 type: post
 url: /2004/11/the-alchemist/
+reviews:
+- media: books
+  title: The Alchemist by Paolo Coelho
 ---

 The other day, while waiting to get a blood test at Clinica Manila, Megamall, I managed to finish about 2/3rds of Paolo Coellho's best-seller The Alchemist.
 I finished the last 1/3rd during a 15-minute bathroom break back home.
 It was a short book.
 Lots of people have raved about how good it is.
 What do I think?
 It's okay, but nothing overly special.
 Maybe I didn't get too much of it because it didn't have much new material for me.
 All of this -- having your own "personal legend"; searching and/or fighting for it instead of deciding to accept and be content with you have; communicating with the "Soul of the World"; &#8212; most of these things are not foreign concepts to me.
 I think the book would appeal most to those who are feeling a bit down or lost, and looking for something inspirational to give them a slight push and help them find their way.
 Or something. 😀